Dhanya Balakrishna: Web Series

-Controversies
+Controversy

 Offensive post targeting Tamil community

 In 2012, when the IPL team Chennai Super Kings qualified for the playoffs, Dhanya took to Facebook and wrote a disparaging message, alleging that people from Chennai were dependent on the people of Bangalore for basic necessities.
 She claimed that Chennai residents (Tamils) relied on Bangalore for water and electricity, further asserting that they contributed to making Karnataka's capital unclean when visiting.

 These remarks sparked significant backlash at the time.
 Dhanya Balakrishna initially announced her departure from Tamil cinema.
 However, despite this declaration, she continued to feature in Tamil films such as Raja Rani, Carbon, and Yaar Ivan, as well as in Tamil web series like As I'm Suffering From Kadhal.

 In 2024, as the release of Lal Salaam, directed by Aishwarya Rajinikanth, approached, Dhanya's past comments resurfaced as she was cast as a lead in the film.
 People questioned the director's decision to cast someone who held negative views about the Tamil community in a Tamil film.

 Responding to the controversy, Dhanya issued a statement denying authorship of the post.
 The actress asserted that the post was fabricated by a troll, vehemently denying ever making such derogatory comments.
 She pledged her professional integrity, affirming that she had never expressed such sentiments in the past.